ClassPass: Criticism

 ClassPass has been criticized for undercutting the business model of the health clubs that it relies on, with a 2015 article in The New York Times describing it as a "middleman" between consumers and health clubs, and arguing that a "power imbalance" exists between the health clubs' owners and ClassPass which mirrors the relationship with other digital intermediary services such as Amazon.com and Uber.
 The service has accounted for lower margins at some gyms where owners limit the number of members "to prevent being cannibalized".

+In May 2025, ClassPass disclosed data in an article with Athletech News to prove their incremental value to partners in the industry.